cppalliance/safe-cpp/proposal/draft.md

 The goal of this proposal is to advance a superset of C++ with a _rigorously safe subset_.
 Begin a new project, or take an existing one, and start writing safe code in C++.
 Code in the safe context exhibits the same strong safety guarantees as code written in Rust.

 Rigorous safety is a carrot-and-stick approach.
 The stick comes first.
 The stick is what security researchers and regulators care about.
 Safe C++ developers are prohibited from writing operations that may result in lifetime safety, type safety or thread safety undefined behaviors.
 Sometimes these operations are prohibited by the compiler frontend, as is the case with pointer arithmetic.
-Sometimes the operations are prohibited by static analysis in the compiler's middle-end; that stops use of initialized variables and use-after-free bugs, and it's the technology enabling the _ownership and borrowing_ safety model.
-The remainder of issues, like out-of-bounds array subscripts, are averted with runtime panic and aborts.
+Sometimes the operations are prohibited by static analysis in the compiler's middle-end; that stops use of initialized variables and use-after-free bugs, and it's the enabling technology of the _ownership and borrowing_ safety model.
+The remainder of issues, like out-of-bounds array subscripts, are addressed with runtime panic and aborts.

 The carrot is a suite of new capabilities which improve on the unsafe ones denied to users.
 The affine type system makes it easier to relocate objects without breaking type safety.
-Pattern matching is safe and expressive, and interfaces with the system's new choice types.
-Borrow checking[@borrow-checking] is the most sophisticated part of the extension, providing a new reference type that flags use-after-free and iterator invalidation defects at compile time.
+Pattern matching, which is safe and expressive, interfaces with the extension's new choice types.
+Borrow checking,[@borrow-checking] the most sophisticated part of the Safe C++, provides a new reference type that flags use-after-free and iterator invalidation defects at compile time.

 What are the properties we're trying to deliver with Safe C++?

 * A superset of C++ with a _safe subset_.
 Undefined behavior is prohibited from originating in the safe subset.
-* The safe and unsafe parts of the language are clearly delineated, and users must explicitly leave the safe context to use unsafe operations.
+* The safe and unsafe parts of the language are clearly delineated.
+Users must explicitly leave the safe context to write unsafe operations.
 * The safe subset must remain _useful_.
 If we get rid of a crucial unsafe technology, like unions and pointers, we should supply a safe alternative, like choice types and borrows.
-A safe toolchain is not useful if it's so inexpressive you can't get your work done.
+A safe toolchain is not useful if it's so inexpressive that you can't get your work done.
 * The new system can't break existing code.
 If you point a Safe C++ compiler at existing C++ code, that code must compile normally.
 Users opt into the new safety mechanisms.
-Safe C++ is an extension of C++. _It's not a new language_.
+Safe C++ is an extension of C++.
+It adds a robust safety model, but it's not a new language.

 ## A safe program